circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 Each `.bats` file within the [src/tests](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/src/tests) directory will be automatically loaded and tested by the [bats/run](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L49) job provided by the [bats orb](https://circleci.com/orbs/registry/orb/circleci/bats).

-**Example**
+#### Example

 For a real-life example, take a look at the tests in our [Shellcheck orb](https://github.com/CircleCI-Public/shellcheck-orb/blob/master/src/tests/check-test.bats).

 Remember, including bats tests are optional and can be removed from your configuration file if desired.
 {: class="alert alert-warning"}

 ## Integration Testing

-Up until this point all testing had occurred prior to packing the orb, and applied to the code itself but not the finalized functionality of our orb.
-For the final critical part of orb testing, we want to actually test our orb commands and jobs to ensure they work as intended in production.
-We do this after we have ran our validation tests and published a new development version of the orb which we will use to test.
+Up until this point, all testing has happened prior to packing the orb, and is applied to the code itself, not the finalized functioning orb.
+For the final, critical part of orb testing, you will test your orb commands and jobs to ensure they work as intended in production.
+This happens after the validation tests have run and a new development version of your orb is published.

-After the development version of the orb has been published, the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow will be automatically triggered and use the newly created development version of the orb.
+After the development version of your orb has been published, the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow will be triggered automatically to test it.

-Within the `integration-test_deploy` workflow, we run a series of final integration tests, and if all pass, and we are on our main deployment branch, then we may also deploy our orb.
+The `integration-test_deploy` workflow runs a series of final integration tests, and if all pass, and you are on your main deployment branch, you can deploy your orb.

 ### How To Test Orb Commands